milvus-io/milvus/core/src/server/web_impl/README.md

 ### `/config/advanced` (OPTIONS)

-Returns what request method the web server supports.
-This is useful in Cross-Origin Resource Sharing (CORS).
+Use this API for Cross-Origin Resource Sharing (CORS).

 #### Request